guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/support.rst

 Email support
 =============

-Last but not least, you contact me by email:

 * guilhem.marchand@gmail.com

 However, previous options are far betters, and will give you all the chances to get a quick support from the community of fellow Splunkers.